Where to retire: Spain or Mexico

 Thanks Jen!

-Things that pop to mind when comparing the Spain to Mexico.
+Below are things that come to mind when comparing the Spain to Mexico.

 The Pros of Spain as a retirement base

 Healthcare.
 One of the best and most affordable medical systems in the world.
-Note: we’re both 57 years old and pay 56 Euros/month each for our private coverage which basically covers us for anything (as we found out, it even covers our yearly dental cleanings).
+Note: we’re both 58 years old and pay 56 Euros/month each for our private coverage which basically covers us for anything.
 Foreigners have the option of switching to the public system after a year of temporary residency – a great thing if you have any existing pre-conditions where you can’t get private coverage.
 It’s known as Convenio Especial.
 If you’re under 65 you’ll pay 65 Euros/month, if you’re over 65 you’ll pay 157 Euros/month.
 That’s the maximum you’ll pay for healthcare in Spain.

 Safety.
 We feel safe in Spain (and Europe in general).
 Sure, things happen: there are break-ins, pickpocketing (mostly in the bigger cities), and squatters*.
 But you can walk just about anywhere at any time and you’re safe.